 - It is recommended a positive control (C3d and C3b coated cells) and a negative control be tested in parallel with each batch of tests.
-Tests must be considered invalid if controls do not show expected results. - 2.
-In the Recommended Techniques one volume is approximately 50μl when using the vial dropper provided. - 3.
-The use of the reagent and the interpretation of results must be carried out by properly trained and qualified personnel in accordance with the requirements of the country where the reagents are in use. - 4.
+Tests must 1. be considered invalid if controls do not show expected results. - Before use, let the reagent warm up to room temperature.
+As soon as the 2. reagent has been used, put the reagent back in storage at 2-8°C.

+- In the Recommended Techniques one volume is approximately $50 \mu l$ 3. - when using the vial dropper provided.
+The use of the reagent and the interpretation of results must be carried out 4. by properly trained and qualified personnel in accordance with the requirements of the country where the reagents are in use. - 5.
 The user must determine the suitability of the reagent for use in other techniques.

-REAGENTS AND MATERIALS REQUIRED
+REAGENTS AND MATERIALS REQUIRED BUT NOT SUPPLIED

-- Glass test tubes (10 x 75 mm or 12 x 75 mm). - PBS solution (pH 6.8-7.2) or Isotonic saline solution (pH 6.5-7.5). - Positive control (C3d and C3b coated) and negative control cells.

-- Test tube centrifuge. - Volumetric pipettes.
+- Glass test tubes (10 x 75 mm or 12 x 75 mm). - PBS solution (pH 6.8-7.2) or Isotonic saline solution (pH 6.5-7.5). - Positive control (C3d and C3b coated) and negative control cells. - Centrifuge capable of spinning at 1000 g for 20 seconds. - Volumetric pipettes.